-In 2016, ENISA will build upon its work in operational security areas, it will update the impact assessment report and adjust the roadmap from 2014.
-The goal is to concisely draw 'lessons learned' via a dialogue with relevant stakeholders, and to adjust the roadmap of CSIRT activities for the coming years.
-This approach will also apply for other leader activities of the operational community support programme (training methodologies, baseline capabilities, operational community development, etc.).
+In 2016, ENISA will update the training methodologies and 'baseline capabilities' report.
+The goal is to concisely draw 'lessons learned' via a dialogue with relevant stakeholders, and to reflect constantly developing CSIRT activities for the coming years.

 Another main goal of this WPK is to help the EU Member States and other ENISA stakeholders, such as the EU institutions, bodies and agencies, to develop and extend the necessary capabilities in order to meet the ever-growing challenges to secure their networks.